-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Announced the completion of the temporary hospital.
-January 23 • • • • Announced maintenance of flight boarding restrictions for places with severe epidemic situations and compulsory quarantine arrangements.
-January 25 • • • • Authorized the COVID-19 vaccine by Fosun Pharma/BioNTech for emergency use in Hong Kong.
-January 26 • • • • Announced maintenance of social distancing measures currently in place, with the directions and specifications taking effect on January 28, 2021 for seven days until February 3, 2021.
-Announced resumption of some government basic public services from January 28, 2021, in addition to the continued provision of emergency and essential public services.
-January 27 • • • • Announced that, in light of the global development and the severity of the COVID-19 epidemic, the Government would include Switzerland and the United Arab Emirates as very high-risk Group B specified places, effective from February 2, 2021, to more effectively combat the epidemic.
-February 1 • • • • Announced strengthening of testing measures to include any buildings that recorded one COVID-19 case with an unknown infection source, or buildings where sewage samples tested positive into Fahruari 2 the compulsory testing notice.
-February 3 • • • • Announced maintenance of social distancing measures currently in place, taking effect on February 4, 2021, for 14 days until February 17, 2021.
-Announced that kindergartens, primary, secondary and tutorial schools can arrange students' return to campuses on a half-day basis after their Lunar New Year holidays, with the number of students capped at one- third of the total.
-February 5 • • • • Announced tightening of testing and including a second with a feat from the second s isolation arrangements-with effect from February 20, 2021-for exempted persons, including air crew members, sea crew members of goods vessels entering Hong Kong for cargo operations, and other exempted persons.
-February 10 • • • • Announced government departments' full resumption of normal public services from February 18, 2021.
-The government announced that from March 1, 2021, its employees and members of the public will be required to use the LeaveHomeSafe mobile app and scan QR codes before entering February 17 • • • • government buildings or offices • Announced easing of some of the social , distancing measures for catering 1 businesses and scheduled premises in a
+Date Measure

+Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment

+Announced the completion of the temporary hospital.

+January 23 • • • • Announced maintenance of flight boarding

+restrictions for places with severe epidemic situations and compulsory quarantine

+arrangements.

+January 25 • • • • Authorized the COVID-19 vaccine by

+Fosun Pharma/BioNTech for emergency

+January 20 use in Hong Kong.

+January 26 • • • • Announced maintenance of social distancing measures currently in place, with

+the directions and specifications taking

+effect on January 28, 2021 for seven days

+until February 3, 2021.

+Announced resumption of some government basic public services from

+January 28, 2021, in addition to the

+continued provision of emergency and

+1 essential public services.

+January 27 • • • • Announced that, in light of the global development and the severity of the

+COVID-19 epidemic, the Government

+would include Switzerland and the United

+Arab Emirates as very high-risk Group B

+specified places, effective from February 2, 2021, to more effectively combat the

+epidemic.

+February 1 • • • • Announced strengthening of testing

+measures to include any buildings that recorded one COVID-19 case with an

+unknown infection source, or buildings

+where sewage samples tested positive into

+the compulsory testing notice.

+February 3 • • • • Announced maintenance of social distancing measures currently in place,

+taking effect on February 4, 2021, for 14

+days until February 17, 2021.

+Announced that kindergartens, primary,

+secondary and tutorial schools can arrange students' return to campuses on a half-day

+basis after their Lunar New Year holidays,

+with the number of students capped at one-

+February 5 third of the total.Announced tightening of testing and

+rebluary 5 · · isolation arrangements-with effect from

+February 20, 2021-for exempted persons,

+including air crew members, sea crew members of goods vessels entering Hong

+Kong for cargo operations, and other

+exempted persons.

+February 10 • • • • Announced government departments' full

+resumption of normal public services from

+February 18, 2021.
+The government announced that from

+March 1, 2021, its employees and

+members of the public will be required to

+use the LeaveHomeSafe mobile app and scan QR codes before entering

+government buildings or offices

+February 17 • • • • Announced easing of some of the social

+distancing measures for catering

+L businesses and scheduled premises in a